astropy/ccdproc/docs/ccdproc/ccddata.rst

 Getting data out
 ++++++++++++++++

-A `~ccdproc.ccddata.CCDData` object behaves like a numpy array (masked if the `~ccdproc.ccddata.CCDData` mask is set) in expressions, and the underlying data (ignoring any mask) is accessed through ``data`` attribute:
+A `~ccdproc.CCDData` object behaves like a numpy array (masked if the `~ccdproc.CCDData` mask is set) in expressions, and the underlying data (ignoring any mask) is accessed through ``data`` attribute:

     >>> ccd_masked = ccdproc.CCDData([1, 2, 3], unit="adu", mask=[0, 0, 1])